guertinlab/Nascent_RNA_Methods/README.md

 Precision genomic run-on assays (PRO-seq) quantify nascent RNA at single nucleotide resolution with strand specificity.
 Here, we deconstruct a recently published genomic nascent RNA processing pipeline (PEPPRO) into its components.
 The analyses are presented as individual code chunks with comprehensive details.
 PRO-seq experiments are evolving and variations can be found throughout the literature.
 We describe analysis of paired end libraries that contain a unique molecular identifier on the the 5´ adapter adjacent to the RNA insert.
 These two features allow for calculations of RNA fragment length and library complexity.
 Our hope is that the end users will adopt the analysis framework and modify the workflow as needed.
 We describe and provide the code to calculate the following quality control metrics: library complexity, nascent RNA purity, nuclear run on efficiency, alignment rate, sequencing depth, and RNA integrity.

-# One time [better word for one-time] software installations, downloads, and processing steps
+# One time software installations, downloads, and processing steps

+Most of the processing steps are completed on each sequencing file, but many processes, downloads, and software installations are reused.
+We refer to these as "one-time" steps, but annotations are often updated and newer software versions are released.

 ## Dependencies, software, and scripts